Toronto wine restaurants and bars

 Address: 37 Prince Arthur Ave, Toronto, ON M5R 1B2

-Opus restaurant resides in the affluent Yorkville neighborhood with European inspired cuisine and top notch service.
+Opus restaurant in Toronto resides in the affluent Yorkville neighborhood with European inspired cuisine and top notch service.
 Brother’s Tony and Mario Amaro built a massive 52,000 bottle wine list at Opus with breadth and vintage depth across old world classics and icon wines like DRC, Petrus, Mouton Rothschild and Sassicaia.

 Phone: +1 416-535-5656